stalker314314/DocumentDBCpp/README.md

 1. Extend object model with users, triggers, UDFs, conflicts and the rest of supported DocumentDB entities
 2. Support for TCP protocol
 3. Support working with secondary keys
-4. Support Linux and all other platforms where Casablanca is supported
+4. Support Linux and all other platforms where C++ REST SDK is supported
+5. Support x64
+6. Support v140 toolset